 What would this mean for you?

-• New cycle tracks with physical separation from motor vehicle traffic and connections to existing bikeways on Bartlett Avenue and proposed bikeways on Millicent Street
+• New cycle tracks with physical separation from motor vehicle traffic and connections to existing bikeways on Bartlett Avenue and planned bikeways on Millicent Street

-• Current number of motor vehicle travel lanes will be maintained
+• Current number of motor vehicle travel lanes would be maintained

-• All turning movements, laneways, and driveways remain accessible.
+• All turning movements, laneways, and driveways would remain accessible.

 Project Email List